 Intrigue, misunderstandings, misjudgments, and betrayals land both Beatrice and Chloe in compromising situations with the men they love, but neither is willing to accept the proposals that would salvage their reputations, certain they were made for everything but the right reasons.

 So how can two Regency gentlemen convince the stubborn young ladies they adore that they want to marry them for love rather than for honor?

-To buy Compromising Situations, CLICK HERE.
+To buy Compromising Situations at your favorite online bookstore, CLICK HERE.